![]() |

 Is the second source of wealth.

-The hotels are in general, clean and well equipped, and excellent
+The hotels are in general, clean and well equipped, and

 value for money.